semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-self-hosted-ubuntu.md

 ---
 # Semgrep with self-hosted Ubuntu runners in Azure Pipelines

-Semgrep offers a sample configuration for Azure-hosted runners.
-If you use self-hosted Ubuntu Linux runners, you have significantly more control over their configuration, but as a result, they require additional preparation and configuration.
+Semgrep provides a [sample configuration for Azure-hosted runners](docs/semgrep-ci/sample-ci-configs#azure-pipelines).
+If you use self-hosted Ubuntu Linux runners, you have significantly more control over their configuration, but as a result, they require additional preparation and configuration to run Semgrep.

 Two approaches to configuring self-hosted runners that use Ubuntu: